 We are so glad you have found our site.
-We are a Canadian family of 5 that have recently moved back to Canada after spending the last two years living in Melbourne, Australia.
+We are a Canadian family of 5 that have been travelling with our kids since they were babies.
 We suffer from a bad case of wanderlust and believe that having kids doesn’t mean you have to stop travelling.
 In fact, we think traveling with your kids now is better than waiting for retirement to make your travel dreams come true.

 What This Blog Is About

 We LOVE to travel and 5 Lost Together is a place for us to share our family travel adventures.
 We hope to inspire you to travel more with your family by providing travel guides and helpful advice on travelling with kids.

 Have a look at 57 Countries in Photos.

 How to Travel More as a Family

 We believe there is no one right way to travel with kids.
 Every one has different preferences when it comes to destinations, travel style and budget.
 Families are increasingly interested in travelling more with their kids.
 There is so much research that indicates the value of travel for kids, and we have seen first hand the effects it has had on our kids.
 We dive deeper into this in Why We Travel with Our Kids.

 If you want to travel MORE as a family, read How You Can Travel More as a Family.
 So often families want to travel more but are limited by time and finances.
 However, making travelling a reality can be as simple as a shift in thinking and priorities.
 In this post, we highlight different approaches families use to live their travel dreams.
 Our new Travel MORE Case Study series takes a deeper look at each of these approaches, as we interview two families each month.
 These case studies are hugely inspirational and give you the tools to apply these approaches to your life.

 - Case Study #1: Becoming a Digital Nomad Family

 - Case Study #2: Travel Hacking and Using Points